mmenegoz/climate_HMA_course/README.md

 You can download this repository by using the commande git clone https://github.com/mmenegoz/climate_HMA_course.git

-**General description of this github repository:**
+**General description of the files available for this course**

-* This Readme.md file.
+* This README.md file descibing yhe content of the course as well as the steps of the training.

 * Document of the course: menegoz_climate_models_nepal_2023.pdf

-* A training script: HMA_climate_trends_CRU.ipynb
+* A training script: HMA_climate_trends_CRU.ipynb (with a *py version of the script)

 This script allows to compute temperature trends in HMA.
-See the sections below to download the data, install your environment and run the script
+See the sections below to discover the data, install your python environment and run the script

-* A python environment file: environment.yml
+* A python environment file common with the other sessions: environment.yml

-* A 2022 repository, that includes a binder session (not used in 2023)

 -----------------------------------------------------------------------